elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A cursor in IndexedDB is an object that iterates over records in a store or index, in key order.
-It's used to retrieve, update, or delete records, offering fine-grained access to data.
+  <div><strong>Interview Response:</strong> A cursor is a mechanism in IndexedDB that allows you to iterate over a set of records in an object store or an index.
+It provides a way to navigate and retrieve data in a sequential or specified order from the database.
     </div><br />
   <div><strong>Technical Response:</strong> A cursor is a pointer that iterates across all the documents in each data store or index, exposing the data for the page that the cursor is presently "pointing" at on each iteration.<br /><br />It also contains a few pieces of additional metadata and a couple of methods, like continue or primaryKey.
 As an object store is sorted internally by key, a cursor walks the store in key order (ascending by default).
 The cursor also has two optional arguments, including the range and direction.
 The range query is a key or a key range, same as for getAll.
 The direction sets the order to use and includes two parameters prev, and nextunique or prevunique.
 The prev parameter is the reverse order: down from the record with the biggest key.
 The nextunique and prevunique are similar, but the skip records with the same key (only for cursors over indexes, e.g., for multiple books with price=5 only the first one returns).
 The main difference of the cursor is that request.onsuccess triggers multiple times: once for each result.
     </div><br />